Our Aim

 Although we have just seven years left to achieve the Sustainable Development Goals (SDGs), progress is significantly off track and the world is facing a dual climate and biodiversity crisis.
 With global warming already at 1.1°C and predicted to reach at least 1.5°C between 2030 and 2052, we can expect higher temperatures, drought, and extreme weather events.
 Additionally, some 25% of plant and animal species are threatened by human actions, with a million species facing extinction (UNFCCC, 2021).
 Climate change and biodiversity loss make the delivery of the SDGs more difficult and affect the poorest and most vulnerable first and hardest (Dasgupta, 2021).
 By 2030 climate change and environmental degradation are likely to push a further 100 million people into poverty (World Bank, 2016).

-The GCBC helps address these issues by funding research into how the conservation and sustainable use of biodiversity can help address climate change and improve livelihoods in ODA-eligible countries.
+GCBC helps address these issues by funding research into how the conservation and sustainable use of biodiversity can help tackle climate change and improve livelihoods in ODA-eligible countries.
 The programme was announced at COP26 with £40m of UK International Development funding.
 It contributes to the UK Government’s commitment to spend £3bn of its £11.6bn of International Climate Finance on nature and biodiversity over the 5 years to March 2026.

 Why GCBC